SCIInstitute/ShapeWorks/README.md

 *Blur* This option blurs the distance transform to get rid of high-frequency artifacts.
 You can choose an appropriate sigma for the blurring.
 <br/><br/>
 *Run Groom* Click this when you are ready for grooming.
 This step takes some time.
-Output is displayed in the output window.
-You will know when the step is done when you can again interact with the scene.
+Output is put into a ShapeWorksStudioTools.log file next to the executable.
+A progress indicator shows the tool is working.
 <br/><br/>
 *Export XML* If you wish to use the parameter file created for the groom step in a command line environment, you can export the XML with the grooming options above.